 2. If your organisation is one which is currently reducing its consumption volumes, you will also need to take action.

-- Supply contracts fall into two main categories: Take or Pay or Tolerance product.
-Take or Pay also known as ‘cash-out’ means any volumes consumed above or below the forecast consumption volume, will be bought or sold back at the prevailing market rate on a day by day basis.
+- Supply contracts fall into two main categories: Cash-Out or Tolerance product.
+‘Cash-Out’ means any volumes consumed above or below the forecast consumption volume, will be bought or sold back at the prevailing market rate on a day by day basis.
 With a tolerance product as long as the actual consumption is kept within the tolerance band then there will not be any buys or sell backs to the market on a day by day basis.
 In both cases it is important to ensure that your forecasted consumption volumes are as accurate as possible.
 In most (if not all supply contracts), there is a clause which states that if you as the off-taker become aware of any reason for a significant change in your consumption volumes either up or down, you must make your supplier aware within a reasonable period of time.
 Usually a time frame is stipulated.

 In the current climate, it is likely that you will be forecasting a reduction in volumes and we at LGE will help with these reforecasts and in notifying the supplier of changes, whilst also attempting to minimise the financial impact of such reforecasts.
 If you reduce consumption and do not submit a reforecast, then your supplier usually retains the option to undertake a reforecast on your behalf based upon the consumption patterns they are witnessing.
 LGE would suggest that it is in your interest to make these decisions as no one knows your business better than you.